bluerock-io/iris/docs/style_guide.md

 ### `Require`

 Never put `Require` in the middle of a file.
 All `Require` must be at the top.
-If you only want to *import* a certain module in some specific place, you can do something like
+If you only want to *import* a certain module in some specific place (for instance, in a `Section` or other `Module`), you can do something like:

 ```coq
 From lib Require component.